DeepankMehta02/News-App/README.md

 # News-App
-This is the News App project of Android Basics Nanodegree by Udacity
+This is the News App project.

 ## Features Used
 •	ViewPager.